kjulian3/ReluplexCav2017/Readme.txt

 	  cd reluplexpy
 	  make
     Then add the root ReluplexCav2017 folder to your PYTHONPATH variable.
 You can add it to ~/.bashrc so the folder is always on the path.

-Running Experiments:

-	  cd VerticalCAS
-	  mkdir reluplexResults
-	  mkdir reluplexLogs
-	  python3 relu.py

-    You can also use runReluPra.sh to check networks with different previous RA values in parallel:
-          ./runReluPra.sh 1 2 3 4

 *** Reluplex, May 2017 ***